socialray/makahiki-ktuh/doc/management-commands.rst

 *Implemented in apps/components/makahiki_base/management/add_points.py*

-add_points residence-hall floor-number points short-message long-message
+add_points residence-hall team-number points short-message long-message
 -------------------------------------------------------------------------

-Give the members of the residence-hall and floor-number additional points. short-message is stored in the PointTransaction log and displayed in ‘My Achievements’. long-message is displayed in a user notification.
+Give the members of the residence-hall and team-number additional points. short-message is stored in the PointTransaction log and displayed in ‘My Achievements’. long-message is displayed in a user notification.